 Because Nasdaq offers several solutions for house and client trading and clearing, a number of account types are available.
 In the individual client account structure, thousands of clearing accounts can and do exist.
 Account information concerning registered transactions, margin requirements and other information including re-registration, cash settlement and delivery is generated and sent to the appropriate clearing member.
 The clearing member is obliged to forward relevant information to the clients.

 The accounts described below are offered for derivatives trading and clearing at Nasdaq.
 Please see overview of account properties:

 A house clearing account is an integrated trading and clearing account for the member’s trading and clearing on its own behalf.
 The member may not use the house clearing account for trading and clearing of transactions in respect of entities within the same group of companies as the member.

 The omnibus account is an integrated trading and clearing account for the aggregated positions of several clients.
-Members can choose to set up several omnibus accounts for administrative purposes, with or without client segregation.
+Members can choose to set up several omnibus accounts for administrative purposes.

 The omnibus account is an integrated trading and clearing account for the aggregated positions of several clients.
 The clients do not have any agreement with Nasdaq.
 Thus, Nasdaq does not become the counterparty to each and every client with positions on the omnibus account but only to the clearing member that holds the omnibus account.
 As a consequence, the clients have credit risk against the clearing member.
 No automatic position netting is done on this account.
 Thus any position netting must be done by the clearing member to maintain a correct picture of all client positions on the account.
 The margin is calculated from the total position on the account and any connected sub-accounts as a netted total portfolio (i.e., the correlation between all instruments and full netting is used).